herman-hellenes/herman-hellenes.github.io/undone_posts/notes on trigonometry.md

 #### Relationship to exponential function and complex numbers
-It can be shown from the series definitions[14] that the sine and cosine functions are respectively the imaginary and real parts of the exponential function of a purely imaginary argument
+It can be shown from the series definitions that the sine and cosine functions are respectively the imaginary and real parts of the exponential function of a purely imaginary argument.
+Euler's formula states that for any real number x
+{\displaystyle e^{ix}=\cos x+i\sin x,} {\displaystyle e^{ix}=\cos x+i\sin x,}

+Here i is the imaginary unit.
+This is a crucial result used in mathematics, physics and engineering.
+Richard Feynman has called this formula for "our jewel" and "the most remarkable formula in mathematics".
+But how do we get our heads around this?
+So the formula is saying that the function e^(iφ) is a unit complex number, meaning that it traces out the unit circle in the complex plane as φ ranges through the real numbers.
+Here φ is the angle that a line connecting the origin with a point on the unit circle makes with the positive real axis, measured counterclockwise and in radians.

 Tell also here relation to unit circle !
 ### Important properties